-- Short A = apple ant answer ask and add adult attend
+- Short A = apple ant answer ask and add attic after

 - Short E = exercise exit extra elevator expensive enter exam

-- Short I = in inch into inside insect itch instant interpret imagine
+- Short I = in inch into inside insect itch instant internet imagine

 - Short O = on off October office odd opposite online object

 Short U = up under unhappy upset ugly umbrella uncle untie

 - Long A = April apron aim ate ape ache area agent alien eight

 - Long E = eleven evening eraser eat even email equal electricity